Huddersfield Town's 2014/15 Club Charter

 - Season Card holders

-• Corporate members, whether season card holders or casual non-match day visitors to the stadium
+- Commercial business partners, whether Season Card holders or casual non-match day visitors to the stadium

-• Retail customers in the Stadium Superstore, Sporting Pride Store or online
+- Retail customers in the Stadium Superstore or online

 Huddersfield Town regards excellent customer service as a top priority for the business.